srid/srid/Ref/Coffee.md

 #### Kalita Wave 155 recipe

+> [!warning] Questionable success
-TODO: This recipe is usually not successful (probably because I tend to use espresso blends?).
+> This recipe has usually not been very successful -- probably because I tend to use espresso blends?

 - 10g of coffee
 - 185-194f water temp (depends on beans)